Eigenstate entanglement: Crossover from the ground state to volume laws

-Due to the equivalence of thermodynamic ensembles for large systems \cite{Lebowitz1967-153,Ruelle1969,Mueller2015-340,Tasaki2018-172}, we can also use other canonical ensembles.
-We will use the grand-canonical ensemble (GCE) $\dm_\gce$ with temperature and chemical potential chosen to match the energy and particle number of the energy eigenstates, i.e.,
+Thus, if connected correlation functions decay exponentially or according to a sufficiently fast power law, $\Delta O_\ETH$ indeed vanishes in the thermodynamic limit, $\lim_{\N\to\infty}\Delta O_\ETH=0$.
+Because of the equivalence of thermodynamic ensembles for large systems \cite{Lebowitz1967-153,Ruelle1969,Mueller2015-340,Tasaki2018-172}, we can also use other canonical ensembles.
+We will employ the grand-canonical ensemble (GCE) $\dm_\gce$ with temperature and chemical potential chosen to match the energy and particle number of the energy eigenstates, i.e.,